-If the partnership has nonresident partners, see the reporting and withholding requirements on Form 592, Resident and Nonresident Withholding Statement; Form 592-B, Resident and Nonresident Withholding Tax Statement; and Form 592-F, Foreign Partner or Member Annual Return.
+If the partnership has nonresident partners, see the reporting and withholding requirements on Form 592, Resident and Nonresident Withholding Statement; Form 592-B; Form 592-F and Form 592-PTE.
 Get FTB Pub.
-1017, Resident and Nonresident Withholding Guidelines, for more information.
+1017, Resident and Nonresident Withholding Guidelines, for more information